Category Archives: Former Monarchies

 Anne receiving a book in praise of famous women, by Jean Perréal, circa 1506; Credit – Wikipedia

 Weakened by sixteen pregnancies in twenty years, 36-year-old Anne, Queen of France, Duchess of Brittany died from a kidney stone attack on January 9, 1514, at the Château de Blois in Blois, France.
-Claude succeeded her mother as Duchess of Brittany and since Claude’s husband François d’Angoulême became King of France after the death of his father-in-law King Louis XII, the Duchy of Brittany would remain united with the French crown.
+Claude succeeded her mother as Duchess of Brittany.
+Since Claude’s husband François d’Angoulême became King of France after the death of his father-in-law King Louis XII, the Duchy of Brittany would remain united with the French crown.
 After Anne’s death, the 52-year-old Louis XII, still seeking a son to succeed him, married 18-year-old Mary Tudor, the younger sister of King Henry VIII of England, but Louis XIII died three months after the marriage.

-Anne’s funeral services lasted forty days and that became the tradition of French royal funerals until the 18th century.
+Anne’s funeral services lasted forty days, becoming the tradition of French royal funerals until the 18th century.
 Following Anne’s request, her heart was placed in a gold reliquary, then transported to Nantes to be deposited in her parents’ tomb at Nantes Cathedral in the Duchy of Brittany, now in France.
 During the French Revolution, the gold reliquary containing Anne’s heart was removed from its place of rest, emptied, and sent to Paris to be melted down.
 Instead, the gold reliquary was kept intact at the National Library in Paris.
 In 1819, the reliquary was returned to Nantes where it was kept in several museums.
 Since 1896, the reliquary has been in the collection of the Musée Dobrée in Nantes.
-On April 13, 2018, the reliquary was stolen from the Musée Dobrée but it was recovered undamaged later that month.
+On April 13, 2018, the reliquary was stolen from the Musée Dobrée but was recovered undamaged later that month.
 The inscription on the reliquary reads: “In this little vessel of fine gold, pure and clean, rests a heart greater than any lady in the world ever had.
 Anne was her name, twice queen in France, Duchess of the Bretons, royal and sovereign.”

 Anne’s heart reliquary on display at the Musée Dobrée; Credit – By Picture by –Jibi44 13:18, 31 March 2006 (UTC) – Self-photographed, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=662433